 If you put a strategy in place for visibility but you haven’t tackled the mindset piece, you’re either not going to show up or you’ll show up half-assed.
 Or, maybe you’re a planner who writes it all out and still doesn’t execute.

-You’ve got to have visibility in order to get profitability.Click To Tweet So, here’s a first step towards breaking down those mental blocks that are keeping you from showing up consistently.
+You’ve got to have visibility to get profitability.Click To Tweet So, here’s a first step towards breaking down those mental blocks that are keeping you from showing up consistently.

 I want you to pull out your favorite journal and reflect on these questions:

 - How are you not fully stepping into the spotlight?

 Then, tackle those beliefs one by one before you start dive into step 2 of your visibility plan.

 - Review your current platforms.